 I hiked down for a while with the American guest from yesterday evening’s dinner.
 She was living in Switzerland with her family – that’s why she was probably the only American on the trail (due to Covid there were no other Americans this year at all).

-At the junction of the trail to the lakeshore and the high trail around the lake, we passed a yellow sign to the cabane that was pointing the completely wrong way (down instead of up).
+At the junction of the trail to the lakeshore and the high trail around the lake, we passed a yellow sign to the cabane that was pointing completely the wrong way (down instead of up).
 My American companion had taken a wrong turn here yesterday (and an unnecessary detour).
 So I learned that even the meticulous Swiss signage can be wrong sometimes.
 I turned the yellow sign around until it was pointing toward the cabane again.

 View of Lac de Moiry from the high trail along the lake.